concode-studio/home/public/terms/ko.md

 ### 22. Questions about the Terms

-If you have any questions about these terms or our Services you may contact us via Customer Center provided within the Services, or at: help@concode.co
+If you have any questions about these terms or our Services you may contact us via Customer Center provided within the Services, or at: dev@concode.co